 The following examples illustrate how global brands leverage outsourcing to manage large-scale manufacturing operations and support sustainable supply chains.

-Company: Apple
+- Company: Apple

-Industry: Consumer electronics
+- Industry: Consumer electronics

-Outsourced function: Device manufacturing and assembly
+- Outsourced function: Device manufacturing and assembly

-Rationale: Need for large-scale production capacity and specialized manufacturing expertise.
+- Rationale: Need for large-scale production capacity and specialized manufacturing expertise

-Business outcome: Ability to scale production globally while focusing on product design and innovation.
+- Business outcome: Ability to scale production globally while focusing on product design and innovation

 Apple works with Foxconn, a Taiwanese contractor operating large production facilities across China.
-Through this partnership, Foxconn produces many of Apple’s flagship devices, including iPhones, iPads, and MacBooks.
+Through this partnership, Foxconn produces Apple’s flagship devices, including iPhones, iPads, and MacBooks.
 This outsourcing model enables Apple to meet global demand for its products while allowing the company to concentrate on design, software development, and ecosystem innovation.

-Company: Nike
+- Company: Nike

-Industry: Apparel and sportswear
+- Industry: Apparel and sportswear

-Outsourced function: Footwear and apparel manufacturing
+- Outsourced function: Footwear and apparel manufacturing

-Rationale: Cost efficiency and access to large manufacturing networks.
+- Rationale: Cost efficiency and access to large manufacturing networks

-Business outcome: Global production capacity supporting strong market leadership.
+- Business outcome: Global production capacity supporting strong market leadership

 Nike relies on a large network of independent contractors across China, Vietnam, and the Philippines to produce its footwear and apparel.
 Although Nike employs approximately 500,000 workers through its manufacturing partners, the company does not own production facilities.
-This asset-light strategy allows Nike to scale production efficiently while maintaining strong market performance, with the company holding around 47% of the sportswear market.

 Logistics outsourcing: Streamlining distribution and fulfillment

 Logistics outsourcing allows companies to leverage established distribution networks and specialized operational expertise.
 However, logistics services extend far beyond transportation.
-Organizations often outsource warehousing, inventory management, order fulfillment, customs brokerage, and returns processing.
+Organizations outsource warehousing, inventory management, order fulfillment, customs brokerage, and returns processing.

 The example below demonstrates how companies use third-party logistics providers to scale their global distribution capabilities.

-Company: Fair Havens
+- Company: Fair Havens

-Industry: Beauty and skincare
+- Industry: Beauty and skincare

-Outsourced function: Logistics and fulfillment operations
+- Outsourced function: Logistics and fulfillment operations

-Rationale: Need for international distribution infrastructure and operational scalability.
+- Rationale: Need for international distribution infrastructure and operational scalability

-Business outcome: Rapid market expansion and triple-digit business growth.
+- Business outcome: Rapid market expansion and triple-digit business growth

 Fair Havens, a Singapore-based skincare company, outsourced its logistics operations to Amazon through its third-party fulfillment services.
 The partnership enabled the company to delegate critical logistics tasks, including warehousing, order fulfillment, product distribution, returns, and exchanges.

 By leveraging Amazon’s established logistics infrastructure, Fair Havens successfully expanded its reach to customers in the United States and the United Kingdom.
-According to the company’s founders, the move contributed to triple-digit growth, demonstrating the strategic value of logistics outsourcing for scaling global operations.

 Final thoughts